-- 4.5 In its response to an OGA governance review, the OGA would expect a Licensee to identify the corporate governance code that the Relevant Board has been observing and to demonstrate that this is appropriate for the size and characteristics of the Licensee.
-It should also discuss how it has applied the Strategy specific principles.
+- 4.5 In its response to an OGA governance review, the OGA would expect a Licensee to identify the corporate governance code that the Relevant Board has been observing and to evidence and explain that this is appropriate for the size and characteristics of the Licensee.
+It should also discuss how it has applied the Strategy specific principles and/or identify areas of noncompliance, with reasons based on their own particular circumstances.
 Where a change to the size and characteristics of the Licensee, or the group of companies under common control with the Licensee, is anticipated that consideration be given as to the appropriate corporate governance code for the new Licensee or group. - 4.6 If through its review the OGA considers a Licensee's governance to be inadequate, then the Licensee will be asked to propose changes to its governance arrangements that will address those concerns.
-If the OGA considers that the proposed changes are inadequate or previous arrangements have not been followed, the OGA may then seek to exercise its power to direct the Licensee to comply with stated governance principles and practices. - 4.7 If, in the OGA's view, a failure of governance amounts to a failure to comply with the OGA Strategy, then the OGA will also consider whether or not to investigate that suspected failure to comply under its Sanctions Procedure. - 4.8 The OGA expects all Licensees to have incorporated this Guidance within their Corporate Governance framework by [six months from publication].
+If the OGA considers that the proposed changes are inadequate or previous arrangements have not been followed, the OGA may then seek to exercise its power to direct the Licensee to comply with stated governance principles and practices. - 4.7 If, in the OGA's view, a failure of governance amounts to a failure to comply with the OGA Strategy, then the OGA will also consider whether or not to investigate that suspected failure to comply under its Sanctions Procedure.
+It is not the OGAs intent to seek to impose sanctions or invoke its power to direct until all other opportunities of interaction have been exhausted. - 4.8 The OGA expects all Licensees to have incorporated this Guidance, to the best of their ability, within their Corporate Governance framework by Monday, 18th July 2022.

-Copyright © Oil and Gas Authority 2021 Oil and Gas Authority is a limited company registered in England and Wales with registered number 09666504 and VAT registered number 249433979.
+Copyright © Oil and Gas Authority 2022 Oil and Gas Authority is a limited company registered in England and Wales with registered number 09666504 and VAT registered number 249433979.
 Our registered office is at 21 Bloomsbury Street, London, United Kingdom, WC1B 3HF.